 - Closed: Tuesdays-Thursdays (December 1 – last day of February)

 The artwork inside

 This is reminiscent of the act of inhaling and exhaling.
 It also allows light as well as the sounds of nature inside the dome.
-The water droplets constantly change its appearance and gather to form a small spring at the center of the room.
+The water droplets constantly change their appearance and gather to form a small spring at the center of the room.
 The movement of these droplets is perpetual, giving an impression of a living matter.
 The piece offers a lot more.
-It allows repeat visits since the museum is life itself, replicating a nature that continually changes, following the seasons, times, as well as the weather.
+It allows repeat visits since the museum is life itself, replicating a nature that continually changes, following the seasons, times, and the weather.

 How you feel inside of the museum

 When you step inside Teshima Art Museum in Japan, instantly, everything is pure and beautiful.
 You are immediately removed from all the clutter, misery, and noise that remain outside the structure.
 Yet, walking amid tiny drops of water, you barely ever felt more at peace and more in tune with nature.
 The museum harmonizes architecture, art, and the richness of nature.